What is Subcontracting?

 Most clients and prime contractors will want to ascertain that you have an insurance policy in place before they engage you as a subcontractor.

-Here’s an example: let’s say you’ve left equipment lying around, and as a result, someone trips over it and is injured.
+Here’s an example: let’s say you’ve left construction industry equipment lying around, and as a result, someone trips over it and is injured.
 If a claim becomes a legal matter, the policy will cover the costs involved - including any compensation you need to pay.

-Hiring a subcontractor
+Hiring a Subcontractor

 You may be offered a lucrative project, but you're having second thoughts because the scope of work is more than what you can manage on your own.